 Any person may report sex discrimination, including sexual harassment, regardless of whether they are the alleged victim or not.
-Reports may be made in person, by using the contact information for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person's oral or written report.
-This report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the Title IX Coordinator.
+Reports may be made in person, or by phone, email or mail, at any time.

-Reports of sex discrimination may also be made to any other District employee including a supervisor, building principal, or the District's CRCO.
+Reports of sex discrimination may also be made to any other District employee including a supervisor, building principal, or the District's Civil Rights Compliance Officer.
 All reports of sex discrimination, including sexual harassment, will be forwarded to the District's Title IX Coordinator.
 Reports may also be forwarded to other District employees depending on the allegations.